-Presidents Choice Financial has been a longtime competitor in the banking world, offering no-fee chequing accounts, ATM’s at the Loblaw’s grocers like Superstore, and even offering free groceries with the Presidents Choice Financial MasterCard.
+Presidents Choice Financial has been a longtime competitor in the banking world, offering no-fee chequing accounts, ATMs at Loblaw’s grocers like Superstore, and even offering free groceries with the Presidents Choice Financial MasterCard.

-I signed up with them (despite promising to myself that I would vow to never use pet insurance again, thanks to the horrible service by PetCare) because my dog was just starting doggy daycare again and I wanted to make sure that he was protected in case he got into a scuffle with the bigger dogs.
+I signed up with them thanks to the horrible service by PetCare because my dog was just starting doggy daycare again and I wanted to make sure that he was protected in case he got into a scuffle with the bigger dogs.
 Yes, I am an anxious dog mom, I admit it.

 PC Pet Insurance is underwritten by Western Financial Insurance Company, a company who is based out of Alberta and whose network expands to companies like PetSecure, Marlin Travel, and Western Direct Insurance.

 They have four different “plans” ranging from low coverage to ultra coverage.
 Image credit (PC Pet Insurance).

 Here’s my non-solicited opinion on President’s Choice PC Pet insurance review as I recently had to file a claim for an accident for my dog.